mallgroup/mpapi-client-php/docs/DELIVERIES.md

 #### Available methods:
 **GET**
-This method load all created delivery methods and setups
+This method loads all created delivery methods and setups
 ```
 <?php
 ...